How we sand and refinish wood floors

 For a lacquered finish, primer is applied to the sanded floor followed by one coat of water-based lacquer.
 Once the first coat has cured, the floor will be prepared for a further 2 coats of lacquer.
 Be aware that it can take up to 8 hours for the floor to cure enough to allow light foot traffic.

 Furniture can be moved back 24 hours after foot traffic has begun.
 Always avoid dragging furniture on a freshly oiled or lacquered floor surface.
-Curing and drying time depends on weather conditions and air flow.
+Curing and drying time also depends on weather conditions and air flow.